 Sarah's friend who appears in the Thanksgiving two-parter.
 She is murdered by a crazed Noah off-camera, and her death is made to look like a suicide.

-Sanity Slippage: Possibly; Mary implied that he started out fairly sane and normal, only to forget his English and become more crazed and paranoid as time went on.
-Of course, given the strangeness surrounding the family (and the fact that Mary is a veryUnreliable Narrator), his behavior might have been completely justified.
+Sanity Slippage: Mary claimed that he started out fairly sane and normal, only to forget his English and become more crazed and paranoid over time.
+Noah's mother also stated that he suffers from age-related dementia.
+However, given the things he witnessed and the strangeness surrounding the family, it's beginning to look like his paranoia is completely justified....

 Secret Keeper: Hides the journal and knife belonging to Sebastian Kraus.

 Milo's mother, Mary is known to have had mental problems since she was a child.
 It is revealed she has known the Slender Man since she was a child, referring to him as "Mr. Slim".
-She was also knew Dr. Corenthal when he treated Milo as a child.
-Also a member of the Slender Man cult.
+She also knew Dr. Corenthal when he treated Milo as a child, and was a member of The Order, a cult first seen in the logs of Dark Harvest.
+She was confirmed dead in "Obituary".

 Chekhov's Gunman: Implied to be a lifelong candidate for the Collective, and is suspected of being Cursor's host.

-Harassing Phone Call: Mary calls Noah out of the blue after he spent months trying to call her, explaining her past with the Slender Man and that Mr. Scars is going to kill her and for some reason she assumes Noah knows who he really is.
+Harassing Phone Call: Mary calls Noah out of the blue after he spent months trying to call her, explaining her past with the Slender Man and that Mr. Scars is going to kill her (and for some reason, assumes that Noah knows who he really is.)

 And We Must Scream: It's been implied that joining the Collective is not a pleasant experience.